KCS v6 Trainer is an advanced certification for experienced trainers who intend to sell and deliver KCS training.

 - KCS Design Session

-Once trainers are certified to teach the KCS v6 Practices Workshop, then they can add one or all of the other KCS workshops offered through the KCS Certified Trainer program.
-As a certified trainer you have the right to use the KCS Trainer logo on your marketing materials and web site in conjunction with the workshop you have been certified and licensed to deliver.
+As a certified trainer you have the right to use the KCS Trainer logo on your marketing materials and website in conjunction with the workshop you have been certified and licensed to deliver.
 As long as you maintain your KCS Certified Trainer status, you will have a license to use the latest workshop materials.
-The KCS Academy will maintain a web page that lists KCS Certified Trainers with links to information about the Trainer and their schedule of training events.
+The KCS Academy maintains a webpage that lists KCS Certified Trainers with links to information about the Trainer and their schedule of training events.

 Certification Requirements for Additional Workshops